 - helps increase energy level with a high amount of B6 (3)

-My paleo pumpkin pie smoothie is a also great way to start your morning, or recharge after a workout.
+My paleo pumpkin pie smoothie is a great way to start your morning routine, or recharge after a workout.
 What’s even better is that this smoothie is also kid-approved in my house.
 Those bananas make it sweet, so feel free to decrease to your taste.

 - 2 cups almond milk